ajpark30/MealPrep/ProjectPlan.md

 - [ ] Create the template for all jsps using bootstrap or materialize
 - [ ] Weekly journal entry
-- [ ] Add the role table
+- [ ] Add the recipe table
-- [ ] Add the role entity
+- [ ] Add the recipe entity
-- [ ] Create the role dao
+- [ ] Create the recipe dao
-- [ ] Create the role dao unit tests
+- [ ] Create the recipe dao unit tests
-- [ ] Add a jsp to display user and role
+- [ ] Add a jsp to display user information
 - [ ] Add jsp to add a user
+- [ ] Research AWS Rekognition

 ### Week 6

 - [ ] Create db on AWS
 - [ ] Deploy to AWS for first time
 - [ ] Weekly journal entry
-- [ ] Create trail table
+- [ ] Create Grocery List tables
-- [ ] Add the trail entity (test, dev and prod dbs)
+- [ ] Add the Grocery List entity (test, dev and prod dbs)
-- [ ] Realize that these daos are repetitive.
-Refactor into a generic dao!
+- [ ] Add jsp to add a grocery list
 - [ ] Add update and delete functionality in jsp for user and role
-- [ ] Build the trail search jsp
+- [ ] Build the recipe search jsp
-- [ ] Build the trail add/update/delete jsp
+- [ ] Build the recipe add/update/delete jsp
 - [ ] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.
+- [ ] Research AWS Rekognition

 ### Week 7

 - [ ] Weekly journal entry
+- [ ] Add jsp to print grocery list
 - [ ] Set up authentication locally
 - [ ] Set up authentication on AWS
-- [ ] Add the Trail Type and Grooming Tables, populate with data, (test, dev and prod dbs)
+- [ ] Populate database with data, (test, dev and prod dbs)
-- [ ] Create the Trail Type and Grooming entities
-- [ ] Update Trail and Trail report to use trail type and grooming
-- [ ] Update Trail and Trail report tests to be sure they work with the new relationships
 - [ ] Review and incorporate any feedback from Checkpoint 2.
+- [ ] Research AWS Rekognition and start to plan implementation into application

 ### Week 8

 - [ ] Weekly journal entry
-- [ ] Integration with google maps api
+- [ ] Integration with google calendar api
-- [ ] Create trail report table (test, dev and prod dbs)
+- [ ] Create database tables (test, dev and prod dbs)
-- [ ] Add the trail report entity
+- [ ] Add the Meal Prep entity
-- [ ] Create the trail report dao
+- [ ] Create the Meal prep daos
-- [ ] Create the trail report dao unit tests
+- [ ] Create the Meal Prep report dao unit tests
 - [ ] Build the trail report search jsp
 - [ ] Build the trail report crud jsps
 - [ ] Prepare for Checkpoint 3: Deployed to AWS, at least one JSP that displays data from the database is implemented.
+- [ ] Research AWS Rekognition and start to plan implementation into application

 ### Week 9
 - [ ] Weekly journal entry
+- [ ] Add jsp to be able to schedule cooking times/dates
-- [ ] Integration with weather service and/or snow depth data
+- [ ] Integration with recipes service or potentially AWS Rekognition
 - [ ] Review and incorporate feedback from Checkpoint 3.
 - [ ] Carefully review code for standards and best practices - use a code quality tool?